Hayyim-H/MiniCourseBAO/README.md

 ```bash
  pip install *.whl
 ```
 If you are unable to install the environment then you can't run the notebook for @hugoriv18's talk.
-But you can create and new environment and install the basics for @Hayyim-H's talk with
+But you can create a new environment and install the basics for @Hayyim-H's talk with
 ```bash
  pip install cobaya getdist maplotlib
 ```